arman-g/AgeCalculator/README.md

     // Date of birth or from date. var dob = DateTime.Parse("10/03/2015");

-    // Using the Age class constructor.
-    var myAge = new Age(dob, DateTime.Now); // as of 09/14/2021
+    // #1.
+Using the Age class constructor. var myAge = new Age(dob, DateTime.Now); // as of 09/14/2021
     Console.WriteLine($"Age: {myAge}");

-    // Using DateTime extension.
+    // #2.
+Using DateTime extension.
-    var myAge = dob.CalculateAge(DateTime.Now); // as of 09/14/2021
+    myAge = dob.CalculateAge(DateTime.Now); // as of 09/14/2021
     Console.WriteLine($"Age: {myAge}");

-    // Using the Age type's static function. myAge = Age.Calculate(dob, DateTime.Now); // as of 09/14/2021
+    // #3.
+Using the Age type's static function. myAge = Age.Calculate(dob, DateTime.Now); // as of 09/14/2021
     Console.WriteLine($"Age: {myAge}");
 }